etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_logBanner           | 0 or 1        | 1

-Prints banner text into console.
+Prints banner text into the console.

 ---